Alloooshe/chat-bot/readme.md

 The chatbot however uses the NLP pipeline to prompt the answers, I included an example where if the detected user intent is search_document then it will add information about entites and dates to the prompt which will help the LLM to produce more accurate response. this is not optimal NLU but it simulates the process.

 ## Usage
-* run the Flask server using server.py don't forget to include SERVER_TOKEN in your enviroment for authentication. the endpoint chat accepts openai style input and returns a dictinary of response and meta data (NLP pipeline info)
+* run the Flask server using server.py don't forget to include SERVER_TOKEN in your enviroment for authentication. the endpoint chat accepts Openai style input and returns a dictionary of response and metadata (NLP pipeline info)

 * run chatbot UI using gradio : simply run client_local.py, it should open a chat interface in the browser.